 Center for Pioneer Life

-Founded in 2018 by the Strawbridge and Martha Wilson Young Foundation, Center for Pioneer Life is
+Established in 2018 by the Strawbridge and Martha Wilson Young Foundation, the Center for Pioneer Life is

-is located on 12 acres of prime farmland in Yancey County, three miles from downtown Burnsville in the scenic valley of Shoal Creek.
+located on twelve acres of prime farmland in Yancey County, three miles from downtown Burnsville in the scenic Shoal Creek Valley.
 The descendants of Strawbridge and Martha Wilson Young, one of the region’s founding families, settled this property more than 180 years ago.

 To preserve the legacy of the Southern Appalachian pioneer families who settled this region and experience how they lived.